 The supreme decision-making body of Kotipizza Group Oyj is the general meeting where shareholders use their decision of power.
 The Board of Directors is responsible for the administration of the company and the appropriate organisation of its operations.
 According to the Articles of Association, the Board of Directors consists of a minimum of five (5) and a maximum of ten (10) members.
 The term of office of the members expires when the next Annual General Meeting after their election ends.
-The Board of Directors include and reviewed annually.
+The Board of Directors has prepared a written charter.
+The charter is prepared and reviewed annually.
 The tasks of the Board of Directors include appointing the CEO and the management team.
 The Board of Directors regularly monitors the result and financial standing of the company.
 Moreover, the Board of Directors monitors the management of Kotipizza Group Oyj's business and other risks and the compliance of governance.